codepath/android_guides/Using-Android-Studio.md

 3. Make sure to mark the Google Play Services and Facebook SDK as a Library module.
 Otherwise, you may get NoClassDefError exceptions when running.
 Make sure that you have declared your dependencies and exported them correctly.

    ![image](https://f.cloud.github.com/assets/326857/1460057/438638aa-440c-11e3-8f3b-05e8b21ece58.png)

+4. If you're adding libraries that also define R.java resource files, you cannot add them as .jar files.
+You need to use the Create Module from Existing Sources and mark the src directory as a "Source directory"